 - Very sharp out of the box

 - Not really made in Japan — manufactured mainly in China

 MAC is an extremely reputable Japanese knife brand that is known for making high quality, super sharp knives used by both professionals and home chefs.

-The HB-85 gyuto is MAC’s most affordable chef knife options, retailing for just $82.50.
+The HB-85 gyuto is MAC’s most affordable chef knife options, retailing for around $80.
 It is also MAC’s lightest chef’s knife, weighing only 4.9oz (139 grams).
 Compare this to the above mentioned Tojiro DP which is similar in length, but weighs nearly 30% more at 180 grams.

 The lightness of the HB-85 is mainly due to its very thin blade.
 The edge of the blade is sharpened at around 15 degrees, which is much more acute than the typical 18-20 degrees you find on many other brands.
 This razor sharp edge is a signature feature of all MAC knives, which helps set it apart from many competitors.

 Despite the thin edge, the MAC knife is durable and not prone to chipping thanks to its proprietary rust-resistant Molybdenum steel alloy.
 The hardness of the steel (58-60 HRC) also helps it stay sharp for a long time, especially when compared to most German/Western-made knives.

 One other factor that contributes to this knife’s lightweight is the handle has no bolster connecting it to the blade.
 The simple Western style handle is made of pakkawood (engineered/composite wood).
 Although the appearance of the handle is nothing to write home about, it is durable and great for daily use.

 One small downside of this knife is that the blade height is slightly shorter than average (1.63″ / 41.4mm).
 If you have very large hands, this may be an issue as you will have less knuckle clearance when cutting.
 Compare this with the above mentioned Tojiro DP (43.7mm) and the Fuji Narihira (46mm).